webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

   });
 ```

-And we'd have to update our pipeline creation to use these
+And we'd have to update our pipeline creation to use these:

 ```js
   const pipeline = device.createRenderPipeline({